EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

         -Confirm: $false
     ````

     Note: During execution of the command, the network connection to VN1-SRV1 will be dropped.
-You do not need to wait for the reconnection.
+You do not need to wait for the reconnection, because the creconnection may take a few minutes.
+Continue with the next task and revisit this task afterwards for the last step.

+1. Remove the CIM session.

+    ````powershell
+    Remove-CimSession $cimSession
+    ````

 ### Task 2: Add the IP address of the decommissioned domain controller to the new domain controller